OSGeo/gdal/gdal/doc/source/drivers/raster/cog.rst

    "TIFFAppendToStrip:Maximum TIFF file size exceeded".

 -  **RESAMPLING=[NEAREST/AVERAGE/BILINEAR/CUBIC/CUBICSPLINE/LANCZOS]**:
-   Resampling method used for overview generation.
-For paletted images, NEAREST is used by default, otherwise it is CUBIC.
+   Resampling method used for overview generation or reprojection.
+   For paletted images,
+   NEAREST is used by default, otherwise it is CUBIC.

 - **OVERVIEWS=[AUTO/IGNORE_EXISTING/FORCE_USE_EXISTING]**: Describe the behaviour